Protecting coherence from the environment via Stark many-body localization in a Quantum-Dot Simulator: Acknowledgments

 \section{Acknowledgments}

 SS acknowledges Yonatan Dubi for useful discussions.
-BB acknowledges funding from from the EPSRC programme grants EP/P009565/1, EP/P01058X/1, and the EPSRC National Quantum Technology Hub in Networked Quantum Information Technology (EP/M013243/1).
+BB acknowledges funding from the EPSRC program grants EP/P009565/1, EP/P01058X/1, the EPSRC National Quantum Technology Hub in Networked Quantum Information Technology (EP/M013243/1) and was supported by a research grant (42085) from VILLUM FONDEN.